higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

    ```
    - This ensures that image paths are correctly formed in the production environment using the domain specified in WWW_ROOT

-### Troubleshooting Image Issues

-If you encounter image upload or display issues after deployment:

-1. Check the error logs in `private/logs/`
-2. Verify that the image directories exist and have the correct permissions
-3. Confirm that the WWW_ROOT constant is set correctly in the configuration
-4. Test the image upload functionality using the diagnostic script: `upload_test.php`

 ## 7. Heroku API Integration

 ### Heroku API Configuration